 We put way too much pressure on ourselves to be the perfect business woman, the perfect mum, the perfect wife.

 But what’s perfect?
 And is it even achievable?
 Absolutely not, I say!
 But what we can achieve is still pretty great.

 I know I feel the pressures of running my own business every day, and it’s not just managing the workload and nurturing my clients – what spills over into those feelings of pressure is my brain constantly going about the housework that hasn’t been done to the standard of other ‘good mums’, the dinner menu isn’t to Martha Stewart standard, and the kids aren’t booked into so many after school activities your head would spin.
 I want to have a house that’s completely dust free and the washing isn’t competing with the kids growth chart.
 I want to be able to serve up gourmet meals every night.
 I want to be able to give every opportunity I possibly can to my children.
 But let’s face it – there just aren’t enough hours in the day, money in the bank, or energy in your body, to do all of that.
 So what can you do?

-Top 3 tips for being the best mum, wife, business woman you can be
+Here are my top 3 tips for being the best mum, wife, business woman you can be … whatever that is!

 - Learn to say no – it’s physically and emotionally not possible to say yes to everything.
 It means nothing, other than you’ve got other things, at this moment, which are more important.